 It is frequently not recognized at the time of trauma and the interval between injury and the onset of symptoms.
 However, if the diagnosis is not made in the first 4 hours, it may be undiagnosed for months or years.

-Specific diagnostic findings of diaphragmatic tears on chest radiographs may not be seen in up to 50% of cases 1.
+Specific diagnostic findings of diaphragmatic rupture on chest radiographs may not be seen in up to 50% of cases 1.
 However, the following signs are helpful in making the diagnosis:

 - intrathoracic herniation of a hollow viscus (stomach, colon, small bowel) with or without focal constriction of the viscus at the site of the tear (collar sign)